-In this letter, we propose and study a two-dimensional glide-symmetric dielectric periodic structure.
+In this letter, we propose and study a 2-D glide-symmetric dielectric periodic structure.
 We demonstrate that glide symmetry broadens the bandwidth of operation and achieves lower effective refractive indices when compared to non-glide configurations.
 These two properties are beneficial for producing graded-index lens antennas.
-To demonstrate the potential of the proposed unit cell, we designed a Luneburg lens operating in the K- and K<sub>a</sub>-bands.
+To demonstrate the potential of the proposed unit cell, we designed a Luneburg lens operating in the K- A nd Ka-bands.
 The lens was manufactured with conventional additive manufacturing and it has a potential use for future wireless communications given its low-cost and low-profile.